-This year, our school undertook self-assessment using the School Excellence Framework.
+This year, our school undertook self-assessment using the School Excellence Framework and participated in an external validation.
 The Framework is a statement of what is valued as excellence for NSW public schools, both now and into the future.
 The Framework supports public schools throughout NSW in the pursuit of excellence by providing a clear description of high quality practice across the three domains of Learning, Teaching and Leading.

 Each year, we assess our practice against the Framework to inform our school plan and annual report.
+Every five years, our school undergoes an external validation process.